-Unlike Qassem Soleimani, the force's former commander who was killed in a US raid last Friday (January 3rd) in Baghdad, Qaani's media appearances have been scarce and he is said to be less charismatic than his predecessor.
+Unlike Qassem Soleimani, the force's former commander who was killed in a US raid last Friday (January 3rd) in Baghdad, Qaani has made few media appearances and he is said to be less charismatic than his predecessor.

-However, Qaani is expected to provide a continuity, rather than a change, in the Quds Force's expansionist plans in the region.
+However, Qaani is expected to provide continuity, rather than change, in the Quds Force's expansionist plans in the region.

 Qaani, formerly Quds Force deputy commander, was named by supreme leader Ayatollah Ali Khamenei in the immediate aftermath of Soleimani's killing.

 Appointing Qaani, Khamenei said the "orders remain exactly the same" for the Quds Force, which is charged notably with the IRGC's external operations -- making the force a key player in Iraq, Lebanon, Syria and Yemen.

 Born in the Iranian city of Mashhad, Qaani who is in his sixties, has been known since early youth for his devotion to and defence of the Iranian revolution that overthrew the Shah's regime in 1979.